ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa6/index.md

 and also complete a reflection while you are working.

 When you're ready to start programming, set a timer for 30 minutes – work on these tasks for that much time.
-Then, take a screenshot or copy/paste your code and the output of the most recent time you ran the program.
-It's totally fine if run is producing errors at this point, the idea is just to take notes on progress.
+Then, take a screenshot or copy/paste (a) your code and (b) the output of the most recent time you ran the program.
+It's totally fine if running your code is producing errors at this point, the idea is just to take notes on progress.

-Put that output into the Google Doc at the 30 minute mark, and write down a few sentences about your thought process at this point – don't spend more than 5 minutes on the notes.
+Put that output into the Google Doc at the 30 minute mark, and write down a few sentences about your thought process at this point.
 Also note if you got distracted by another browser tab, your phone, etc during that 30 minutes.
 You don't have to tell us how, just say yes/no and how many minutes you think you were distracted for.

 When you work again, set another 30 minute timer and work for that time, then repeat taking notes.
-Then do this one more time, for a total of 3 30minute sessions each followed by note-taking.
+Then do this one more time, for a total of three 30 minute sessions each followed by note-taking.

 If you don't finish the task, still stop after the three sessions and put the